The file server in the closet behind the front office ran nine years without a complaint. This morning it won't boot.

 5. Watch your storage

-"Backup Failed — Storage Full" is not a message you want to discover after the crash.
+"Backup Failed: Storage Full" is not a message you want to discover after the crash.
 CAD files and job photos grow fast.
-Check usage monthly, turn alerts on, clear out duplicates, and keep 20–30% headroom so backups never quietly stop running.
+Check usage monthly, turn alerts on, clear out duplicates, and keep 20% to 30% headroom so backups never quietly stop running.

 6. Test the restore, not the backup

 The only backup that counts is one you've actually restored.
-Plenty of shops find out during a crisis that their backups were incomplete or corrupt — the worst possible moment to learn it.
+Plenty of shops find out mid-crisis that their backups were incomplete or corrupt, which is the worst possible moment to learn it.

 7. Train your people

-Most ransomware walks in through email — one clicked "invoice" from a fake vendor, and the whole network is encrypted by morning.
-Ten minutes at a toolbox talk goes a long way: what a phishing email looks like, where files must be saved (the server, not desktops), and who to call the second something looks off.
+Most ransomware walks in through email: one clicked "invoice" from a fake vendor, and the whole network is encrypted by morning.
+Ten minutes at a toolbox talk goes a long way.
+Show what a phishing email looks like, say where files must be saved (the server, not desktops), and name who to call the second something looks off.
+Then pair trained people with endpoint protection that can actually stop an infection; we broke down antivirus vs EDR in plain English if you're weighing the two.

 Your people are either the easiest way in or your first line of defense.
 Training decides which.